microsoft/PowerToys/doc/specs/FancyZoneEditorV2.md

 ## 2.1.
 Launching the editor / pick your layout

-you must either use:

-- Hot key (WinKey+~)
-- Settings -> Fancy Zones -> Click “edit zones”
+The experience is based on the layout dialog box.
+This will allow you to use a custom or predefined layout.

+![alt text][newLayoutDialog]

 ## 2.2.
 How to pick a monitor for layout

 Which monitor your screen is on determines the monitor the layout editor is launched.
+You must either use:

+- Hot key (WinKey+~)
+- Settings -> Fancy Zones -> Click “edit zones”

 ## 2.3.
 Types of editors

 - Canvas Editor – This allows for free form zone creation along with overlapping zones.
 - Grid Editor – Allows for zones to be merged and divided.
 You cannot do overlapping zones in this mode.

-![alt text][newLayoutDialog]

 ## 2.4.
 Canvas Editor